Financial Aid - MAP Students

 Teacher Education Assistance for College and Higher Education (TEACH) Grant Program

 The Teach Grant program provides up to $4,000 a year in grant assistance to an undergraduate student (dependent on grade level and credit hours) who agrees to serve for at least 4 years as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves students from low-income families.
 A TEACH Grant recipient who does not complete their required teaching within a specified time frame or fails to meet certain other requirements of the TEACH Grant program will be required to repay the TEACH Grant as a direct unsubsidized loan under the William D. Ford Federal Direct Loan Program.
+The amount of the TEACH will depend on credit hours per term.

 Students must check their eligibility by reviewing the TEACH Information Sheet.